 and has won landmark victories on behalf of a family therapist offering simple parenting advice given in a newspaper column, 12

-Bob, through PCHS, earns a living by communicating: Teaching students like Esteban how to shoe horses.
+Bob, through PCHS, earns a living by communicating: Teaching students how to shoe horses.
 Both teaching and learning are protected by the First Amendment, and that doesn’t change just because someone pays to learn or gets paid to teach.
 After all, as the U.S. Supreme Court recognized long ago, “the degree of First Amendment protection is not diminished merely because . . . speech is sold rather than given away.”
 13

 California’s shortsighted law not only violates teachers’ First Amendment right to teach, but also their students’ right to learn.
 Making it illegal to teach a useful skill harms the very people the law was intended to help.